• Skip to main content

 By Tami Bellingham

-This next camper has a dog cage custom built into the area where the dining booth was removed.
-The owner shared this photo with me a long time ago, and unfortunately I don't have more information about how it was built.
+This next camper has a dog cage custom-built into the area where the dining booth was removed.

 Custom dog kennel added to camper